I’ve been on a plantain kick lately. Why, you ask?

 Baked Plantain Chips + Garlicky Guacamole

-- 2 unripe (green, starting to turn yellow) plantains, peeled
+- 2 medium unripe (green, starting to turn yellow) plantains (peeled)

-- 2 Tbsp (30 g) melted coconut or avocado oil*
+- 2 Tbsp melted coconut or avocado oil*

 - 1/2 tsp sea salt

-- optional: 1/4 cup (4 g) minced cilantro, plus more for garnish
+- 1/4 cup minced cilantro (optional // plus more for garnish)

-Preheat oven to 375 degrees F (190 C) and line 2 baking sheets with parchment paper.
+Preheat oven to 375 degrees F (190 C) and line 2 baking sheets with parchment paper (as original recipe is written // use fewer or more baking sheets if altering batch size).

 Thinly slice plantains with a mandolin for best results.
 They should be not quite paper thin but close (see photo).
 I tried using a knife to thinly slice, but the plantains didn’t crisp up as well.